Don't Wait For Me

 In the West German general election Helmut Schmidt's coalition government is returned to power on 3rd October with a reduced majority.

-British Rail's first InterCity 125 high speed train goes into service on Monday, 4th October, making its journey from London Paddington to Bristol Temple Meads in 92 minutes.
+British Rail's first InterCity 125 high speed train goes into service on Monday, 4th October, making its journey from London Paddington to Bristol Temple Meads in 92 minutes, 4 minutes ahead of schedule.

 The Sex Pistols sign to EMI on 15th October.

-On Monday, 25th October the Queen opens England's new National Theatre, designed by Sir Denys Lasdun.
+On Monday, 25th October Queen Elizabeth II officially opens England's new National Theatre, designed by Sir Denys Lasdun.

 |